NeuroenergeticsLab/neuroenergeticslab.github.io/docs/FAQ/faq.md

 <details>
 <summary>How do I install XNAT?</summary>
 <br>

-Here will be an explanation
+Here you can find a more extensive explanation .........

 </details>